 I had the chicken and plantains, a mojito, and a terrific view of the sparkling blue waters outside.

 I sat inside due to the heat; however, they have a large outdoor deck and a dock with jet skis!

 My friend, Shannon of A Little Adrift, was in the area when I was visiting, so we met up for lunch at the Palm Pavilion Beachside Grill & Bar.

 It was the ideal spot for a leisurely lunch catching up with an old friend.

-We had chips and salsa and guacamole to start, and I ordered the fish tacos as the main course.
+We had chips, salsa, and guacamole, and I ordered fish tacos as the main course.

 Shannon and I last shared Mexican food in Oaxaca five years earlier.

 I appreciated being able to linger as long as we liked on the restaurant's deck without pressure to pay and leave.

 As mentioned above, I also had dinner at Wyndham's pool bar one night.

 Another night, I ate at Shor American Seafood Grill at the Hyatt Regency Beach Resort.